Live Chat Now

 • Processing transaction cycles to ensure revenue, expenditures, conversion, financing and fixed assets are all accounted for.

-• Setting up information security requirements.
-As an accountant, you might be the only person—or one of only a few—who has access to certain databases and software programs.
-In this case, it would be up to you to ensure only the correct people can access information on the programs your company uses.
+• Configuring information security requirements.
+As an accountant, you might be the only person—or one of only a few—with access to certain databases and software programs.
+In this case, it would be up to you to take steps to ensure that only authorized personnel can access information on the programs your company uses.
 You might also be responsible for defining the terms by which people have access to certain fields, screens or information.

 • Integrating business information systems.
 Because you're responsible for the financial health of your organization, it may be up to you to set up business information systems in ways that ensure the safety and privacy of your company's confidential information.